Kamuish/archi/docs/user_guides/configs.rst

 * plot_realtime:
     *   If it's 1 we will see the images with the region under study marked with a circle.
 When it's set to 1 the program shows a performance hit since the plot uses up some computational power.
 If the optimize parameter is set to 1 this one is set to 0 during the optimization process.

+* save_gif:
+    * If set to one archi generates a gif with the stars and the masks used for each one of them

 * show_results:
     *   Shows the photometric curve of each star